See Arkansas First: A Weekend of Arkansas Delta blues artists

 The King Biscuit Blues Festival is one of the nation’s foremost showcases of blues music.
 Held annually for three days in October, tens of thousands of blues enthusiasts and Delta blues artists converge on historic downtown Helena-West Helena to hear stirring and uplifting performances of an American art form on the banks of the Mississippi River.

 The Delta Cultural Center in Helena-West Helena interprets the natural and human history of Arkansas’s Delta region.
 Included are interactive audio and video exhibits chronicling the rise of gospel and Delta blues artists and their music.
-The legendary King Biscuit Time radio show is broadcast live from the center daily.
+The legendary King Biscuit Time show, the longest running daily radio program in the U.S., is broadcast live from the center daily.

 The Delta Symphony Orchestra is the only professional symphony in the northeast Arkansas Delta region.
 The symphony performs three concerts annually in the Fowler Center on Arkansas State University campus in Jonesboro.
 The Delta Symphony has been entertaining, educating and enriching the community for more than 30 years.

-At the Rock ‘N’ Roll Highway 67 Museum in Newport, travelers can enjoy vintage photos and memorabilia from former clubs on U.S. 67 -- the Silver Moon and Porky's Roof Top – plus the existing Kings Capri and King of Clubs private club.
+At the Rock ‘N’ Roll Highway 67 Museum in Newport, travelers can enjoy vintage photos and memorabilia from former clubs on U.S. 67 -- the Silver Moon and Porky's Roof Top.
 In the 1950s, clubs along this stretch of road from Newport to Pocahontas played host to Johnny Cash, Elvis Presley, Roy Orbison, Jerry Lee Lewis, Conway Twitty, Sonny Burgess, Billy Lee Riley and many other legendary entertainers.